Captain Toad: Treasure Tracker

 Captain Toad: Treasure Tracker (Note: Known in Japan as Advance!
 Captain Toad (進め! キノピオ隊長, Susume!
 Kinopio-taichō)) is a 2014 puzzle-platform game developed and published by Nintendo for the Wii U. The game was re-released for the Nintendo Switch and Nintendo 3DS in 2018 with additional content.
-It is a spin-off of the Super Mario series and a prequel to Super Mario 3D World (2013).
+It is a spin-off of the Super Mario series and both a prequel to Super Mario 3D World (2013) and Super Mario Odyssey (2017).
 The game stars Captain Toad and Toadette as they complete levels, defeat enemies and save each other from the antagonist Wingo.
 Each level is contained within a miniature diorama-like environment that requires puzzle-solving and platforming challenges to complete.
 The player also uses the Wii U GamePad to rotate the camera and reveal new information and interact with the environment.

 The game originated from the Captain Toad levels in Super Mario 3D World, which started as a prototype concept and were included as side levels in the final product.
 Captain Toad was selected as the main character because his large backpack would justify the lack of jump controls.
 The developers had wanted to make the concept levels into a full game since the start of 3D Worlds development, and upon Shigeru Miyamoto's request, development began after the release of 3D World.
 Plucking as an action was implemented for additional gameplay variation, and bonus challenges and collectibles were added to help with difficulty.
-The goal throughout development was to make the game enjoyable to as broad of an audience as possible, and help normalize the use of camera control in video games.
+The goal throughout development was to make the game enjoyable to as broad an audience as possible, and help normalize the use of camera control in video games.

 Treasure Tracker was announced at E3 2014, releasing November 13 in Japan, December 5 in North America, and the following January in PAL regions.
 The game received generally favorable reviews, being praised for its graphics and concept but criticized for its camera control and never fully leaning into its gimmick.
 The 3DS and Switch versions were praised for their utilization of hardware, though the multiplayer was considered lackluster.
 The Wii U version sold over 1 million copies, making it one of the highest-selling games on the console.
 The Switch version sold over 2 million copies, placing it inside the top 50 best-selling games for the system.